Tracer-Cloud/tracer-client/docs/SECURITY_ROADMAP.md

    * The URL is constructed from a static base URL and a filename based on the platform and architecture.
 No user input is involved.
    * The URL is then parsed and validated before downloading.

 3. After downloading the tracer binary tarball, the installer extracts it to a temporary directory, then moves the extracted binary to the final installation directory, which is hardcoded to `/usr/local/bin`.
-This triggers the `rust.actix.path-traversal.tainted-path.tainted-path ` semgrep rule.
+This triggers the `rust.actix.path-traversal.tainted-path.tainted-path` semgrep rule.
    * The temporary directory is created using `tempfile::TempDir`.
    * The final installation directory is hardcoded and not user-provided.
    * None of the paths are constructed from user input.

+4. The tracer client also uses the static path of the installed binary and well-known paths of user config files to uninstall the application and remove environment variables.
+This triggers the `rust.actix.path-traversal.tainted-path.tainted-path` semgrep rule.
+   * The final installation directory is hardcoded and not user-provided.
+   * None of the paths are constructed from user input.

+5. The tracer client reads YAML files from locations relative to the source path, and only during testing.
+In the installed binary, these files are embedded in the binary.
+None of the paths are constructed from user input.

 ## Security Roadmap